Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Experiments on CIFAR10

 In CIFAR10~\cite{krizhevsky2009learning}, there are 50,000 training images and 10,000 test images of $32\times32\times3$ size categorized into 10 classes.
-In all the certifications, if not specified, we follow the same settings in previous works~\cite{cohen2019certified,horvath2021boosting}, which is also regarded as the typical settings for certified robustness, \textit{i.e.}, we certify a subset of 500 images by sampling every 20 images without shuffling.
+In all the certifications, if not specified, we follow the same settings in previous works~\cite{cohen2019certified,horvath2021boosting}, and on CIFAR10 we certify a subset of 500 images by sampling every 20 images from the test set without shuffling.
+The related parameters in certification~\cite{cohen2019certified,jeong2020consistency,jeong2021smoothmix,horvath2021boosting,yang2021certified} also follow the common settings: $n_0=100$, $n=100,000$ and $\alpha=0.001$.

+To train the ResNet-110~\cite{he2016deep} models on CIFAR10, the stochastic gradient descent optimizer is adopted with Nesterov momentum (weight 0.9, no dampening) with weight decay 0.0001.
+A batch size of 256 is employed.
+The initial learning rate is 0.1, which is reduced by a factor of 10 every 50 epochs.